taylorconor/p2psc/doc/protocol.md

 The Mediator handles an invalid `AdvertiseResponse` by closing the socket.

-Note that the words Peer and Client depend on perspective.
-Both the Peer and Client will at some point in time independently complete a Mediator handshake as Clients.
-During Peer handshake, the Mediator considers the Client to be the peer which registered with the Mediator _first_.

 ### Peer handshake
-Once the Client has proved its identity with the Mediator, the Mediator will attempt to connect it to it's desired Peer.
-This may not be immediate, as the Peer may not yet have advertised to the Mediator.
+Once the Peer has proved its identity with the Mediator, the Mediator will attempt to connect it to its specified Peer.
+This may not be immediate, as the specified Peer may not yet have advertised to the Mediator.

+The Peer who registers with the Mediator _first_ is considered to be the _Client_ for the Peer Handshake, while the other Peer is considered to be the _Peer_.

 <a id="a_peer-disconnect"></a>
 When both the Client and Peer are registered with the Mediator, the Mediator